-When the non-covered medical expense is The amount of the deduction is A type of service that is covered under the AHCCCS Medical Benefits Package Limited to the amount Medicaid would normally pay.
+When the non-covered medical expense is The amount of the deduction is Δ type of service that is covered under the Limited to the amount Medicaid would normally pay.
 A type of medical expense that is not covered under the AHCCCS Medical Benefits Package.
 The fair market value for the medical expense.

 A long-term care service not covered due to a transfer penalty period.
 Zero.

-The customer's responsibility such as: • Co-payments; • Co-insurance; and • Deductibles The amount the customer is responsible to pay.
+The customer's responsibility such as: The amount the customer is responsible to pay.

+Co-payments;

+Co-insurance; and

+Deductibles